. . . but I'd love it better if I did not have to pack quickly and dash out of the house during this wonderful season of Advent.

 So, we stimulated him.

 Six days after surgery dad is ready to roll.
+Notice to rosy skin color.
+Something new! |

 The barber clipped off locks of white hair that had grown too long.